Lasterminator/Festive-Fusion/README.md

 ## Installation

-1. Ensure you have Python 3.x installed and Pygame library installed `pip install pygame`
+1. Ensure you have Python installed and Pygame library installed `pip3 install pygame`
+2. If you get error when installing it likely due to python 3.11 or higher, try creating a virtual environment and install pygame there.
-2. Clone the repository
+3. Clone the repository
-3. Run the game `python main.py`
+4. Run the game `python main.py`

 ## Controls